Microlensing and event rate of static spherically symmetric wormhole: Bascis of WH

-In this section, we follow the notation of \cite{Lobo:2005us, Lobo:2005yv, Garattini:2007ff}.
-By starting with a static spherical symmetry metric:
+In this section, we follow the notation in Refs. \cite{Lobo:2005us, Lobo:2005yv, Garattini:2007ff}.
+By starting with a spherically symmetical metric,

-this metric describes a generic static and spherical wormhole metric.
-The Einstein field equation provides the following relationships:
+which describes a generic static and spherically symmetrical WH metric.
+By assuming the application of a perfect fluid, its corresponding Einstein equation can be derived as follows,

-where the prime denotes a derivative with respect to the radial coordinate $r$, $p_r$ represents the radial pressure, $p_t$ indicates the tangential pressure, and $\rho$ is the energy density.
+where the prime denotes a derivative with respect to the radial coordinate $r$, $p_r$ represents the pressure in the radial component, $p_t$ indicates the tangential pressure and $\rho$ is the energy density.
 REoS is defined as follows,